 We are dedicated to promoting infant and maternal health across the globe, researching and developing simple medical devices to save babies' lives by accurately delivering essential medicines through breastfeeding.
 We advocate for infant and maternal health throughout our global network and believe that the bond between a mother and child is fundamental.

-Geoff is a co-founder of JustMilk, the current president of the board, the acting CEO, and a co-inventor of the technology.
-Geoff has a BS in mathematics and economics from the California Institute of Technology and a PhD in mathematics from the University of California at Irvine.
-Since 2003, he has worked with several NGOs in countries such as Nepal, India, Ghana, Paraguay, and Ecuador, with placement periods ranging from one month to seven months, and has roughly three years cumulative experience living or working in resource-limited settings.
+Geoff is a co-founder of JustMilk, the acting CEO, and a co-inventor of the technology.
+Geoff has a BS in mathematics and economics from the California Institute of Technology and an MS and PhD in mathematics from the University of California at Irvine.
+Since 2003, he has worked with several NGOs in countries such as Nepal, India, Ghana, Paraguay, and Ecuador, with placement periods ranging from one month to seven months, and has over three years cumulative experience living or directly working in resource-limited settings.

 Stephen received his Bachelor's, Masters, and PhD in Chemical Engineering from the University of Cambridge.
 He is a co-founder of JustMilk, a co-inventor of the technology, and current Treasurer on the Board of Directors.
 He also provides technical and logistical support to the project using his background in medical device development for low-resource settings.
 He took 1 year of his Bachelor’s degree at the Massachusetts Institute of Technology, and as part of his PhD he was based at the University of California, Berkeley and the California Department of Public Health, Richmond.
 He has worked on projects based in South Africa, Ghana and Honduras developing technologies focused on improving public health.